2023 Board of Directors Election

 Voting for District Candidates

 MSGA has sent all active voting members their voter ID and password to vote for candidates online.
-Check below for links to vote in your district.
+You can find your district below to begin voting.
+District votes must be placed by Friday, November 29, 2024, to vote for officer candidates and candidates in your district.

 Voting for Statewide Candidates